mttchpmn/pd/reading-list.md

 ## Reading List

+Any entries in **bold** indicate a high-priority or critical resource.
+Any entries in ~~strikethrough~~ indicate a de-prioritised or potentially redundant resource.

 ### Software Architecture

 - Patterns of Enterprise Application Architecture
-- Design Patterns: Elements of Reusable Object-Oriented software (X)
+- ~~Design Patterns: Elements of Reusable Object-Oriented software~~

 ### Computer Science

+- **Structure and Interpretation of Computer Programs**
 - Computer systems - A programmers perspective
-- Structure and Interpretation of Computer Programs

 ### Database Design and SQL